Sensorium and Mubert develop AI-driven DJs for virtual reality concerts

 Nikitin said the Sensorium Galaxy is the evolution of social networking and takes users beyond today’s one-dimensional digital experiences.
 It has a rival in Wave, which also stages virtual concerts.
 The difference is that Sensorium is a persistent virtual world, while Wave is event-based, and Sensorium is striving to make its avatars look like real people.
 Both companies have expanded beyond the world of VR into other devices.
 You can view Sensorium Galaxy with a VR headset, a PC or Mac, or a mobile device.

-Sensorium was founded in 2018 by multi-billionaire Mikhail Prokhorov and an owner of the Brooklyn Nets.
+Sensorium was founded in 2018 by multi-billionaire Mikhail Prokhorov and a former owner of the Brooklyn Nets.
 Mubert has more than 200 musicians and 2,000 pro users for its real-time generative music.

 Sensorium makes money through avatar customization.
 Users can invest their own money in clothes or other features for their avatars, and people can buy digital tickets to go see events.
 You can pay more for VR or watch a video livestream for free.